conradwolfe/conradwolfe.github.io/essays/codingstandards.md

 ## Introduction

-This week in ICS 314 we began our module on IDE's and Coding Standards, using the IntelliJ IDE along with ESLint for quality assurance.
+This week in ICS 314 we have started our journey towards achieving competency in our class software stack in ernest.
+In the IDE and Quality Assurance modues we were required to install, configure, and become familiar with using the [IntelliJ](https://www.jetbrains.com/student/) IDE for development, along with [ESLint](https://eslint.org/) for quality assurance.

 ## ESLint

 I have mixed feelings towards ESLint.
-Having the IDE tell me when
+Having a class coding standard in place makes it significantly easier to read each others code.

 ## Pain Versus Gain